Adventures in Amsterdam

 Afterwards we returned to the city center to meet up with the others who had by that point met up with two of the Dutch friends of one of the girls who then took us on a tour of the Red Light district.
 I really didn't want to do this but one of the girls was quite adament about going so Insisted that we go while it was still daylight to reduce the risk of being attacked.
 If you know me well enough to be reading this you probably can guess how uncomfortable I was walking through the red light district because I couldn't stop thinking about the fact that many of those women were likely illegally trafficked into the sex trade, and I couldn't help but wonder why the women who weren't would put themselves through that.
 The obvious answer would of course be to make ends meat but I don't think that says much for social welfare in Holland or the rest of the World.

 After dinner we went to the museum district.
 On the way we happened upon this store with very interesting household furnishing and appliances in it among other things and we discovered this room with padded walls and a crazy looking chair and rug in it so naturally we took pictures (see picture) It was wild.
 So on we went to the Museum district where we stopped and had a rest by a canal.
 It was very beautfiul with the sun setting.
 Two Canadian Boys happened upon us and took our picture which was very nice of them.
-Also while we were sitting I discovered a really neat musical instrument which is basically 9 squares in a box shape flat on the ground which you can step on and it plays a note.
-So of course I jumped around on it for a good 15 minutes making beautiful melodies.
+Also while we were sitting I discovered a really neat musical instrument which is basically 9 squares in

 Following this (see I didn't say after again) (Damn it I just did) The two Dutch boys showed us a building which belongs to their student association (student associations are a huge big deal here) and then we went out for a drink.
 Then we rushed to make the 11:17 train and arrived back in Rotterdam at about 1 a.m.
 Being on the train really made me miss home because I though of VIA and how much more comfortable it is (the trains here are like go trains).